lsst-dm/dm_dev_guide/python/testing.rst

 The important things to note in this example are:

+* Run a given test file manually via ``pytest -sv tests/test_Example.py``; see these :ref:`useful_pytest_options` for more details.
-* Python tests explicitly should not contain a shebang (``#!/usr/bin/env python``) and should not be executable (so cannot be run directly with ``./test_Example.py``).
+  Python tests explicitly should not contain a shebang (``#!/usr/bin/env python``) and should not be executable (so cannot be run directly with ``./test_Example.py``).
-  This avoids problems encountered running tests on macOS and helps ensure consistency in the way that tests are executed.
+  This avoids problems encountered when running tests on macOS and helps ensure consistency in the way that tests are executed.
-* Test file names must begin with ``test_`` to allow `pytest`_ to automatically detect them without requiring an explicit test list, which can be hard to maintain and can lead to missed tests.
+* Test file names must begin with ``test_`` to allow `pytest`_ to automatically detect them without requiring an explicit test list.
-* If the test is being executed using :command:`python` from the command line the `unittest.main` call performs the test discovery and executes the tests, setting exit status to non-zero if any of the tests fail.
-* Test classes are executed in the order in which they appear in the test file.
+* Test classes must, ultimately, inherit from `unittest.TestCase` in order to be discovered.
-  In this case the tests in ``DemoTestCase1`` will be executed before those in ``DemoTestCase2``.
-* Test classes must, ultimately, inherit from `unittest.TestCase` in order to be discovered, and it is :ref:`recommended <py-utils-tests>` that `lsst.utils.tests.TestCase` be used as the base class when :lmod:`~lsst.afw` objects are involved.
+  It is :ref:`recommended <py-utils-tests>` that `lsst.utils.tests.TestCase` be used as the base class when :lmod:`~lsst.afw` objects are involved; this adds :ref:`several useful test assert methods <py-utils-tests>`.
-  The tests themselves must be methods of the test class with names that begin with ``test``.
+* The tests themselves must be methods of the test class with names that begin with ``test``.
   All other methods and classes will be ignored by the test system but can be used by tests.
 * Specific test asserts, such as `~unittest.TestCase.assertGreater`, `~unittest.TestCase.assertIsNone` or `~unittest.TestCase.assertIn`, should be used wherever possible.
   It is always better to use a specific assert because the error message will contain more useful detail and the intent is more obvious to someone reading the code.
   Only use `~unittest.TestCase.assertTrue` or `~unittest.TestCase.assertFalse` if you are checking a boolean value, or a complex statement that is unsupported by other asserts.
-* When testing that an exception is raised always use `~unittest.TestCase.assertRaises` as a context manager, as shown in line 10 of the above example.
+* When testing that an exception is raised always use `~unittest.TestCase.assertRaisesRegex` or `~unittest.TestCase.assertRaises` as a context manager, as shown in line 10 of the above example.
+Test against the specific exception, do not just check for the generic ``Exception``.
 * If a test method completes, the test passes; if it throws an uncaught exception the test has failed.

 We write test files to allow them to be run by `pytest`_ rather than simply :command:`python`, as the former provides more flexibility and enhanced reporting when running tests (such as specifying that only certain tests run).